rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 <br/>

 <a name="1f"></a>
-## Verify resiliency - 1.f Unresponsive connections
+## Verify resiliency-1g Unresponsive connections

 We are going to simulate buggy or unresponsive connections.